dhis2/training-docs/content/android/tg_maps.md

 ![search_icon](images/geospatial/search_icon.png)

 Let us search for the child with the Child Number : 8212.
-These will display their location along with their details which you can expand to review further.
+This will display their location along with their details which you can expand to review further.

 ![search_results](images/geospatial/search_results.png)